adnovea/solarman_lse/README.md

 - or write automation scripts
 - etc.

-*Here is an example:*

 ![image](https://github.com/adnovea/solarman_lse/assets/44359861/af23400b-20b8-438c-b1fa-730f2c6878bb)

 ## DEYE Sun 5K
-For the Deye Sun 5K inverter owners, here is below my configuration :
+For the Deye Sun 5K inverter owners, you have to:
 - Install the Solarman LSE Add-on
 - Copy the *deye.yaml* file under */config/packages*
 - Using Hacks, install the *Sunsynk-Power-Flow-Card* add-on.
-- Create a Card with the content of *Power-Flow-Card.yaml*.
+- Create a Card for the *Sunsynk-Power-Flow-Card* with the sensors
+- Create buttons to control the inverter.

 ## Troubleshooting
 - **There is no add-on logo** but the default icon (sorry).